RodneyShag/LeetCode_solutions/Solutions/Number of Islands.md

 - Space Complexity: O(rows * cols) due to recursion

-# Solution 2 - BFS
+# Alternate Solution - BFS

+You only need to be aware of this alternate solution if you are the interviewer.

 Solving with BFS requires more code, mostly due to the creation of the `Coordinate` class below.